bzreinhardt/bzreinhardt.github.io/MeDb/quotes.md

 title: quotes
 ---

+Claude Shannon would have failed out of YC
+- JB

+---

 Journalism is printing what someone else does not want printed; everything else is public relations.

 -George Orwell

 ---

 Modo liceat vivere, est spes.
 ---